-A random sample of applications will be checked for false information.
-School places are withdrawn every year due to fraudulent applications.
+School places are withdrawn most years due to fraudulent applications.

 Late Applications

 Whilst every effort will be made to ensure parental applications are received by the published closing date, applications received after the closing date for oversubscribed schools will only be considered if there is evidence of a good reason for the lateness.
 Examples of good reasons may include when a single parent has been ill for some time, or a family has just moved into the area, or a family is returning from abroad.